-Minco Exploration Limited
+Minco Exploration plc

-As the Exchangeable Warrants are settleable in shares of Minco Exploration or of the Company, they have been presented as a financial liability in accordance with IAS 32, financial instruments: presentation.
-The Company has recorded the effects of the Plan of Arrangement on its investment in Minco Exploration in accordance with IFRS 5, non-current assets held for sale and discontinued operations.
+As the Exchangeable Warrants were settleable in shares of Minco Exploration or of the Company, at December 31, 2019, they were presented as a financial liability in accordance with IAS 32, financial instruments: presentation, and the Company recorded the effects of the Plan of Arrangement on its investment in Minco Exploration in accordance with IFRS 5, non-current assets held for sale and discontinued operations.

 The Exchangeable Warrants were recorded at their estimated fair value of \$4,370,873, based on the value of Minco Exploration shares, as determined by the price per share of a subsequent private placement financing completed by Minco Exploration.
 The estimated fair value of the Exchangeable Warrants was presented as a reduction of shareholders' equity through the share capital account.
+During the year ended December 31, 2020, the Company recorded a increase in estimated fair value of the Exchangeable Warrants of \$277,759.